Skip to main content

 • atmosphere

-The atmosphere is widely praised for its creepy, spooky, and immersive qualities that align well with the Little Nightmares universe, enhanced by effective sound design and unsettling environments.
-However, some users criticize the graphics quality and visual detail, feeling it detracts from full immersion, especially in VR.
-Overall, the atmosphere successfully creates tension and intrigue, making it a key strength of the game.
+The atmosphere is widely praised for its immersive, creepy, and spooky qualities that align well with the Little Nightmares universe, enhanced by effective sound design and tense environments.
+However, some users criticize the VR implementation for low-quality graphics and jagged visuals that hinder immersion.
+Overall, the atmosphere is considered a standout aspect, contributing significantly to the game's appeal for fans of atmospheric horror.

 • “The environment and atmosphere were unsettling and tense, never a dull moment and the scale of everything was crazy.”